Transition and Accommodation Process

 If documentation is sufficient the student will be contacted to set an appointment to discuss accommodations.

-At this initial meeting, the Coordinator of Student Accessibility Services works with students to determine what accommodations are needed and reasonable, as determined by University policy.
+At this initial meeting, the Coordinator of Student Accessibility Services works with students to determine what accommodations are needed and reasonable, as determined by University policy and Federal Law.

-If it’s determined academic accommodations are warranted, a letter of accommodation is generated for the student to share with faculty at the beginning of the semester.
-If housing and/or meal plan accommodations are warranted, the Office of Student Accessibility Services contacts the appropriate parties to inform them of the accommodations and the student is informed via email.
+If it’s determined academic accommodations are warranted, a letter of accommodation is generated with the student to share with faculty at the beginning of the semester or at any time there is a change in said letter.
+If housing and/or meal plan accommodations are warranted, the Office of Student Accessibility Services contacts all invested parties to inform them of the accommodations and the student is informed via email.

 Please note: Faculty are under no obligation to accommodate a student until they are supplied with a Letter of Accommodation signed and dated by the student and the Coordinator of Student Accessibility Services.
 A student may request accommodations at any time, but the full process does not begin until documentation is received.
-Housing accommodations are renewed annually and academic accommodations for undergraduate students are renewed by term.
-Academic accommodations for graduate students are renewed annually.
+Housing accommodations are renewed annually and academic accommodations for undergraduate and graduate students are renewed by academic year.
+If student experience a change of status or need through their accommodation plan, they should contact the Coordinator of Accessibility Services via email: firstname.lastname@example.org

 The Office of Student Accessibility Services does not monitor student performance.
-It is expected that if a student is experiencing personal, academic, and/or accommodation-related difficulties, that they will communicate via email, phone or come to the Office of Student Accessibility Services and seek assistance.
+It is expected that if a student is experiencing personal, academic, and/or accommodation-related difficulties, that they will communicate via email, with the Coordinator of Student Accessibilities and seek assistance.